Download Full Text (1.3 MB)

-Dollar Diplomacy, Monroe Doctrine, Drago Doctrine, Luis M. Drago, Argentina, William Howard Taft, Pan-America, Theodore Roosevelt
+Dollar Diplomacy, Monroe Doctrine, Drago Doctrine, Luis M. Drago, Argentina, William Howard Taft, Pan-America, Theodore Roosevelt, Nicaragua, Honduras, Philander Knox

-The document is an incomplete copy of typed notes on how the Monroe Doctrine and Dollar Diplomacy affects governments and diplomacy in the Americas.
+The document is a copy of typed notes on how the Monroe Doctrine and Dollar Diplomacy affects governments and diplomacy in the Americas.

 Folder 1-13, Document 12